top of page

 paddy hirsch

 Paddy writes thrillers and mysteries, including the Lawless New York series, set in early 1800s New York.
-His latest novel is Stone Dead, a contemporary thriller set in Belfast and Santa Monica.
-When he’s not writing about financially motivated murders, Paddy works as a Murrow award–winning business journalist for Bloomberg and NPR.
+His latest novel is Primed, a transatlantic revenge thriller set in Belfast and Los Angeles.
+When he’s not writing about financially-motivated murders, Paddy works as a Murrow award–winning business journalist for Bloomberg and NPR.
 He’s a former Royal Marines officer, who served with the USMC’s 4th Marine Expeditionary Brigade in the first Gulf War. paddyhirsch.com

 578681424227295811.jpeg